-Donald Trump withdraws US from Paris climate deal, pardons defendants in Capitol riots case
+Donald Trump seeks end to birthright US citizenship, withdraws country from Paris climate deal

 Shortly after being sworn in as the US president, Trump signed executive orders reversing a slew of policies espoused by his predecessor Joe Biden.